How Do the New Rules of Health & Safety Affect Training?

 - Train your staff: These are confusing times.
 You can help your workers understand topics like self-care and work-life balance, as well as how to handle aggressive customers, by offering ongoing training so that they feel better prepared for risks in the workplace.

 If the pandemic has taught us anything, it’s that things are always changing.
 Sometimes those changes can be stressful, however, and sometimes those changes come with risks.
 Learning, however, is always an effective way to combat the unknown.
 By educating your workforce about difficult situations, you can help them stay safe and healthy in the workplace.
-Consider some of the training courses available in the SAP Litmos Training Content library in the Health and Safety collection.
+Consider some of the training courses available in the Litmos Training Content library in the Health and Safety collection.